microsoft/FluidFramework/BREAKING.md

 ## Old runtime container cannot load new components

 The way that summaries are generated has changed in such a way that the runtime container is backwards compatible with 0.13 components, but 0.13 runtime container cannot load 0.14 or later components.

+## PrimedComponent and SharedComponent interfaces are now more restrictive
+The following class variables have been changed from public -> protected

+In PrimedComponent:
+- root
+- taskManager
+- writeBlob

+In SharedComponent:
+- asComponent

+If you still need to access these methods, you can still do so by overloading the needed method in your class and making it public.
+An example of this can be seen in primedComponent.spec.ts

 # 0.13 Breaking Changes